FOR IMMEDIATELY RELEASE

-The New Mexico Department of Homeland Security and Emergency Management funded the exercise, which it is fully compliant with all of the stages of the Homeland Security Exercise Evaluation Program requirements.
+The New Mexico Department of Homeland Security and Emergency Management funded the exercise.
+This is fully compliant with all of the stages of the Homeland Security Exercise Evaluation Program requirements.

-The NMSU Extension Veterinarian and the NMDA Veterinary Diagnostic Services (VDS) Director work closely to keep ALIRT members trained, exercised and ready to respond.
+The NMSU Extension Veterinarian and the NMDA Veterinary Diagnostic Services director work closely to keep ALIRT ready to respond.
 The veterinarians coordinate trainings with the NMSU Southwest Border Food Protection and Emergency Preparedness Center.

-Dr. Tim Hanosh, NMDA’s VDS Director, said the New Mexico ALIRT program continues to prove itself as an important asset for the agriculture community.
+Dr. Tim Hanosh, NMDA’s VDS Director, said New Mexico ALIRT continuously proves its importance for the agriculture community.

-“The ALIRT veterinarians are a group of practitioners, strategically located throughout the state, who have been trained to respond to unusual livestock situations,” said Hanosh.
+“The ALIRT veterinarians are a group of practitioners, strategically located throughout the state.
+They have been trained to respond to unusual livestock situations,” said Hanosh.
 “Regular trainings are paramount to the success of the program.
-They not only sharpen our skills, they give us the opportunity to interact with multiple local, state and federal agencies, all of whom may be significant resources during an actual emergency.”
+They not only sharpen our skills, they give us opportunities to interact with multiple local, state and federal agencies.
+Each agency may be a significant resource during an actual emergency.”